lsst/prompt-products_lsst_io/docs/products/catalogs/index.rst

    **Placeholder.** Prompt catalogs are not yet available.

-Tables of measurements for detections in difference images
+Tables of measurements for detections in difference images.

+The Prompt catalogs together are referred to as the Alert Production Database (APDB).

-The `schema browser <https://sdm-schemas.lsst.io/>`_ includes column descriptions for all tables.
+The `APDB schema browser <https://sdm-schemas.lsst.io/apdb.html>`_ includes column descriptions for all tables.

 Difference image analysis